Skip to main content

 When to use each model type

-Frontier is worth the extra credits for complex tasks:
+These are more expensive but well worth the extra credits for time saved on complex tasks:

 • Long, multi-step Agent Mode workflows